jezhou/3d-print-projects/gridfinity/cassette box/README.md

 There is a single box for a single cassette, and a large box that holds 10 cassettes.
 I was able to print both in a Bambu P1S, with both PETG and PLA.

 This assumes a 42x42mm standard gridfinity system, with 6x2mm magnets (if applicable).

+Also, I included the model I used for the 10 cassette cutouts.
+They should fit most standard cassettes (at least the ones I own).